Rickmic/Deep_CLEM/README.md

 <p align="justify">
   This environment file will install recent versions of Tensorflow, CUDA and CSBDeep and thus should work with the newest GPU hardware.
-The notebooks were tested under Windows 10 with Tensorflow 2.3.0, CUDA 11.3 and CSBDeep 0.7.4.
+The notebooks were tested under Windows 10, Linux and Mac M1 with Tensorflow 2.3.0, CUDA 11.3 and CSBDeep 0.7.4.
 If you encounter problems, you may have to specify these versions explicitly in the .yml file.
 </p>